ssatguru/Vishva.java/README.md

 ```
 To run

 1. open "webapp/index.html" in browser.
 If you are using firefox browser then you can open it directly from disk.
-For others you will have to serve the file via some http server.
-Other browsers don ot allow cross origin requests.
+For others you will have to serve the file via. some http server.
+Other browsers do not allow cross origin requests.